Skip to content

 • x-runtime.prepare and x-enroot.prepare are rejected

-• x-slurm.mpi.host_mpi.bind_paths is not meaningful
+• x-slurm.mpi.host_mpi.bind_paths is rejected

 Use top-level or service-level x-env for host modules, Spack views, and environment variables.